Last Updated on

 How we do it

 Children understand before they start to speak, whether you speak in one language, or multiple languages.
-Even from a very young age my son J who is now almost 4 years old was able to understand both.
-When he was just 7 months old he would clap his hands when asked to do so in either English or Italian, it was amazing.
+Even from a very young age both of my kids were able to understand both languages.
+When my eldest was just 7 months old he would clap his hands when asked to do so in either English or Italian.
+It was amazing.
 Of course nobody believed it until they saw it with their own eyes.

 As he grew he was able to follow directions in both languages, it just came naturally to him.
 Eventually when he was saying his first words he was mixing languages, which is completely normal while a child is building their vocabulary.